 How this can affect daily life

 Shin Splints can affect comfort, mobility, balance, energy, and confidence with daily tasks.
-An overuse injury that causes pain and irritation along the shinbone, especially during or after repetitive activity.
+Shin pain after a new walking routine is usually too much, too soon.
+We cut the load just enough, then build it back on a real schedule.
 When symptoms begin to change how someone moves, cares for themselves, or manages routines, therapy can help identify practical next steps.

 When it may be time to schedule an evaluation